rwblickhan/astro-rwblickhan.org/src/content/misc/pattern-language.md

 ### Details

 > In the matter of reforming things, as distinct from deforming them, there is one plain and simple principle; a principle which will probably be called a paradox.
 There exists in such a case a certain institution or law; let us say, for the sake of simplicity, a fence or gate erected across a road.
 The more modern type of reformer goes gaily up to it and says, 'I don't see the use of this; let us clear it away.'
 To which the more intelligent type of reformer will do well to answer: 'If you don't see the use of it, I certainly won't let you clear it away.
 Go away and think.
-Then, when you can come back and tell me that you do see the use of it, I may allow you to destroy it.
-(G.K.
-Chesterton, _The Drift from Domesticity_)
+Then, when you can come back and tell me that you do see the use of it, I may allow you to destroy it. — G.K.
+Chesterton, _The Drift from Domesticity_

-Thanks to [cultural evolution](https://rwblickhan.org/misc/pattern-language/#cultural-evolution), many perplexing human behaviors are actually highly useful, even if participants can't actively explain themselves.
-If you suddenly change that behavior, you might find that it was actually load-bearing — it was completely necessary for surrounding systems to function!
+Thanks to [cultural evolution](https://rwblickhan.org/misc/pattern-language/#cultural-evolution), many perplexing human behaviors are actually adaptive, even if participants can't actively explain themselves.
+If you suddenly change that behavior, you might find that it was load-bearing — it was completely necessary for surrounding systems to function!
 So, it's often worthwhile to investigate before changing, especially if a behavior seems confusing.

 Because humans occupy the [cultural niche](https://rwblickhan.org/misc/pattern-language/#cultural-niche) and many of our behaviors can be looked at through a cultural lens, Chesterton's Fence can be applied to many different fields.
 Programming is a particularly fruitful field — whenever dealing with legacy code, it's always useful to ask _why_ the code behaves the way it does, even if it's strange (for instace, being written in COBOL!).